 Based on the strength of the first Joint Call HealthTech, the Ministry of the Economy, the National Research Fund and Luxinnovation join again forces to further build the collaboration culture between companies, research and healthcare organisations to match HealthTech products or services at prototype stage with research and healthcare expertise to co-develop and validate these solutions at a clinical level for the benefit of patients and deliver leading innovation.

-Goal of the Call is the development and validation of innovative digital health solutions benefiting the national healthcare system (patients, healthcare professionals, and/or payers).
+Goal of the call is the development and validation of innovative digital health solutions benefiting the national healthcare (patients, healthcare professionals, payers), research and innovation ecosystems.

 - Consortia are expected to include at least one participating company and one participating research organisation or hospital.
 An ideal consortium would have as close to an equal contribution between private and public parties as feasible, but at a maximum no party shall bear more than 70% of the total project costs.

 - FNR will fund the costs of the accredited research organisations in Luxembourg, up to 500.000 EUR per project covering all project specific costs.

 - The Ministry of the Economy will co-finance costs borne by Luxembourg eligible companies up to 700.000 EUR per project, using the R&D aid scheme.

 - Additionally, the Ministry of Health / Directorate of Health have an option to allocate 50.000€ grants to healthcare organisations towards projects selected as part of this Joint Call.